David Nugent: Return to Preston North End

 On 17 July 2019, Nugent returned to Preston North End, now in the Championship, joining them on a free transfer.

 Loan to Tranmere Rovers

 On 1 February 2021, Nugent joined Tranmere Rovers on loan for the remainder of the 2020–21 season.

 Anstey Nomads

 On 17 October 2025, Nugent returned to playing following his retirement four years prior, joining Northern Premier League Division One Midlands club Anstey Nomads as player-coach.
+He made his debut for the club on 6 December in a 1–1 draw with Coleshill Town.

 International career

 Nugent made his debut for the England under-21 team against Wales in February 2005.
 He scored his first goal for the team on his debut, a 2–2 draw with Moldova on 15 August 2006.
 Teamed up front again with Arsenal's Theo Walcott, he scored his second goal in the 3–2 win over Switzerland on 6 September 2006 that advanced the team into the play-off round of 2007 UEFA European Under-21 Championship qualification.
 He scored his third goal against Spain.
 In June 2007, Nugent represented the under-21s in the 2007 UEFA European Under-21 Championship in the Netherlands.

 On 19 March 2007, following much speculation after Steve McClaren confirmed he had been watching Nugent, he was called into the full England squad to replace the injured Darren Bent of Charlton Athletic.

 On 28 March 2007, Nugent made his debut as a late substitute for England in a UEFA Euro 2008 qualifying match against Andorra in Barcelona.
 He marked the occasion by scoring the final goal in a 3–0 win in the 93rd minute, tapping in a goal-bound shot from Jermain Defoe as it was about to cross the line.
 Nugent, in his post-match press interview, expressed genuine satisfaction over having accomplished a "1 Goal/1 Cap" national team record.
 Nugent never received another England cap, and his 11-minute national team career is the shortest of any player who has scored for England.

 Nugent was the first Preston player to play for the national team since Tom Finney some 49 years previously, as well as the first England national team footballer from a club playing in the Football League since David James of West Ham in 2003.
 He was also the first Football League outfield player since Michael Gray of Sunderland in 1999.